+Fig. 2.
+AI algorithms integration framework for BAMMechanism.

 2) Key storage and matching

-Unlike traditional video surveillance systems, this method no longer stores the original video, but chooses to locally store the encrypted video, while uploading the high-dimensional abstract semantics to the cloud for subsequent processing and analysis.
-For example, for the face retrieval service of post-surveillance, as the local storage of encrypted faces loses a large amount of face feature information, the video cannot be retrieved for review, but needs to be indexed for the high-dimensional semantic B for query service, which is similar to the human perceptual memory.
+Unlike traditional video surveillance systems, this method no longer stores the original video.
+Instead, it chooses to locally store the encrypted video while uploading the high-dimensional abstract semantics to the cloud for subsequent processing and analysis.
+For example, in the case of post-surveillance face retrieval service, the local storage of encrypted faces results in a significant loss of face feature information.
+As a result, the video cannot be directly retrieved for review.
+Instead, it needs to be indexed for the high-dimensional semantic B for query service, which is similar to the human perceptual memory.